agorapy/user-guide-esp/setup-manuals.md

   > Crear un [Centro de Venta](/hubs-set-up-guide.md).

-What is a Producer Hub?

-Your enterprise is the backbone of your local food system.
-You can sell your own produce as well as produce aggregated from other enterprises through your shopfront on the Open Food Network. _NB: To be completed with more info. _

 ¿Qué es un Centro de Venta?

 Su negocio es la columna vertebral de su sistema alimentario local.
 Puede vender sus propios productos y producir agregados de otras negocios a través de su tienda en línea de la Red Ágora.